mulka/ploverwiki/List-of-Available-Steno-Dictionaries.md

 Plover comes with a free 140,000 word steno dictionary.
-You can add other dictionaries to Plover, for foreign languages, specialist terminologies, special projects etc. In addition to creating your own personal dictionaries, you can download free, open source steno dictionaries developed by others.
+You can add other dictionaries to Plover, for foreign languages, specialist terminologies, special projects etc. In addition to creating your own personal dictionaries, you can download free, open source steno dictionaries that have been developed by others.

 ## Stenodict